Nocena/app.nocena/README.md

 │   │   │   └── types.ts                        # Type definitions for challenge completion
 │   │   └── utils/                              # Utility functions
 │   │       ├── challengeUtils.ts               # Helper functions for challenges
+│   │       ├── pinataUtils.ts                  # Pinata utils used for debugging the pinata upload
 │   │       ├── dateUtils.ts                    # Date formatting and manipulation utilities
 │   │       ├── passwordUtils.ts                # New and more secure hashing functionality with salt
 │   │       ├── phoneUtils.ts                   # Util for phone verfication process